Mariammomostafa/Data_Base/README.md

 # Data_Base Repository
-- This Repo includes different projects of how to connect project to Data Base
+- This Repo includes different projects of how to connect to Data Base
 -  connect normal java to DB
 -  connect Spring Core to DB
 -  connect Spring Boot to DB